 He started his engine, preferring to use it to get in and out of a harbor, then he noticed three stout Samoan men wearing the traditional wrap around lava-lavas marching towards his boat as though they had made a decision.

 The oldest of the three waved at him and shouted.
 “Stop your engines.
 We need to check your boat for a missing boy.
 We saw him heading onto this dock.”

 “Oh, sure, I saw him,” Toby yelled back as he waved a hand agreeably, pointing towards a shirt lying on the wooden pier.
 “He jumped in the water here.
 He didn’t bother me.”

 “We’d like to make sure he’s not on your boat,” the Samoan persisted as the three men approached the craft.
 Toby shrugged.
 “Look for yourself.”

-There wasn’t that much looking to do on his vessel.
-There was seating for up to six above deck, and a cabin with a head and separate shower, a compact galley area and sleeping arrangements for up to five, depending on what was raised or lowered and how.
-The men boarded without further courtesy, which irked Toby a little.
+There wasn’t much looking to do on his vessel.
+Seating for up to six was above deck, and below was a cabin with a head and separate shower, a compact galley area and sleeping areas for up to five, depending on what was raised or lowered.
+The men boarded without further courtesy, which irked Toby.
 He was sensitive to people walking into his home.
 One man methodically began opening each of his storage areas above deck, while another descended below and opened the door to the head to reveal a small toilet seat with no one on it.